Michael Isikoff: Career

+While still in graduate school, Isikoff found work with the Alton Telegraph at a salary of $100 per week.
+In 1978 he was on staff with the Washington, D.C.–based States News Service, where he focused on Illinois-based stories.

-Isikoff was a part of the Newsweek team that won the Overseas Press Club's most prestigious award, the 2001 Ed Cunningham Memorial Award for best magazine reporting from abroad for Newsweek's coverage of the War on Terror.
+Isikoff was a part of the Newsweek team that won the Overseas Press Club's most prestigious award, the 2001 Ed Cunningham Memorial Award for best magazine reporting from abroad for Newsweek's coverage of the war on terror.
 Isikoff has also been a contributing blogger at HuffPost, and has appeared on the Democracy Now! show.

 In the May 9, 2005, issue of Newsweek, Isikoff co-wrote an article that stated that interrogators at Guantanamo Bay "in an attempt to rattle suspects, flushed a Quran down a toilet."
 Detainees had earlier made similar complaints, but this was the first time a government source had appeared to confirm the story.
 The article caused widespread rioting and massive anti-American protests throughout some parts of the Islamic world, resulting at least 17 deaths in Afghanistan.
 The magazine later retracted the story after noting that the anonymous official who was their source subsequently could not remember important details.
 A subsequent June 4, 2005, report by the Pentagon, however, confirmed multiple instances of desecration of the Quran at Guantanamo, including one incident in which a guard's urine came through an air vent and splashed on a detainee and his Quran.

 Isikoff's online column with fellow journalist Mark Hosenball, "Terror Watch," won the 2005 award from the Society of Professional Journalists for best investigative reporting online.

 Isikoff is the co-author, with journalist David Corn, of Hubris: The Inside Story of Spin, Scandal, and the Selling of the Iraq War, a 2006 book about the selling of the 2003 invasion of Iraq to the U.S. public and the ensuing Plame affair.
 The book was a New York Times best-seller.